-and

-of the employees of OTP Bank Plc.
+and of the employees of OTP Bank Plc.

-- the Bank's Chairman & CEO - the Bank's deputy CEOs - managers who materially influence the Bank Group's risk profile and profit - managers who are responsible for individual governance functions - managers who perform control functions - all managers who in terms of the size of their income fall into the same category as the managers who come under the effect of the Remuneration Policy based on their functions - dealers working at the Treasury Trading department as well as, of the managers employed by the Bank Group subsidiaries that are subject to consolidated supervision, in the absence of any provision of a national law to the contrary:
+- the Bank's CEO

+- the Bank's deputy CEOs

+- managers that influence the Bank Group's risk profile and profit in a material extent

+- · managers with responsibility for special management functions

+- managers fulfilling controlling functions

+furthermore, of the managers employed by the subsidiaries of the Bank Group that are subject to consolidated supervision - in the absence of any provision to the contrary under national legislation:

-- the top-level managers of the subsidiaries - in the case of certain subsidiaries, the level 2 (deputy) managers of the subsidiary - managers with special governance and decision-making authority as determined on the basis of the provisions of the national laws, at certain foreign subsidiary banks
+- the top managers of the subsidiaries - in the case of certain subsidiaries, the 2nd-level (deputy) managers of the subsidiaries. - managers of certain foreign subsidiary banks with special management and decisionmaking authority determined under national statutory provisions.

-Decisions as to which persons fall under the effect of the Bank Group's Remuneration Policy are made by the Bank's Board of Directors.
+Decisions on the persons subject to the scope of the Bank Group's Remuneration Policy are made by the Supervisory Board of the Bank.